Functional Time Series Analysis Based on Records: Introduction

 Several notions of depth (called functional depth) have been proposed for functional data, including integrated depth \citep[][]{FraimanAndMuniz2001}, band depth and modified band depth \citep[][]{Lopez-PintadoRomo2009}, half-region depth based on hypographs and epigraphs \citep{Lopez-PintadoRomo2011}, spatial depth \citep{Chakraborty&Chaudhuri2014} and extremal depth \citep{NarisettyEtAl2016}.
 Other functional depth definitions can be found in \cite{Nieto-ReyesEtAl2016}, \cite{GijbelsAndNagy2017}, and \cite{Huang2019}.
 Depth has been used in different statistical problems.
 For example to detect outliers, to obtain robust estimators and to define functional boxplots, taking advantage of its center-outwards order \citep[]{RousseeuwHubert99,FraimanAndMuniz2001, SunGenton2011, SgueraEtal2014, MARTINEZHERNANDEZ2019}.
 The order induced by the functional depth can be viewed as order statistics.
 Unlike the usual order statistics in $\mathbb{R}$, ordered from the smallest value to the largest, the order based on depth starts with the most central curve that corresponds to the highest depth value, and moves further away from the center, ending with the most outlying curve that corresponds to the smallest depth value.
 We use this center-outwards ordering to define functional records.

 In this paper, we are interested in studying two applications of functional time series: wind speed curves in Saudi Arabia and mortality rates in France.
 Let $X_{i}(s)$ be the daily curves of wind speed at $80$m $[m/s]$ where $i=1, \ldots, n$ represents the day, and $s\in [0, 24)$ represents hours within a day.
 The study of the wind speed curves is important for renewable energy generations.
 By using record curves, we can describe the dynamics of the record daily wind speed.
 It is relevant to know when and how often a record curve is observed to predict the efficiency of wind turbines and to prevent disruption and possible damage to a wind farm.
-A pointwise record may not provide enough information, unless it lasts more than one time point observation.
-Therefore, a univariate approach to detect records is not appropriate.
-Our approach identifies when a functional record is observed and provides information on the number of new functional records expected.
+Moreover, with the information of record curves, we can classify the underlying functional process and then obtain a better predictor.
 Now, let $X_{i}(s)$ denote the mortality rate in year $i$, at age $s$.
 It is important to know (besides prediction) how these rates behave over the years, taking into account all ages.
 By studying the functional records, we analyze whether the new functional records over the years correspond to the natural randomness of the process, or if there is an indication of a decreasing trend.
 In general, the number of functional records provides information about the stationarity and nonstationarity properties of the functional time series.

-The main contributions presented in this paper are: $1)$ the establishment of a generalized definition of upper and lower record for functional time series, and using the order induced by funtional depth to rank curves to set a new record when there is a new minimum functional depth value; $2)$ the study of the growth rate of the number of functional records over time, under stationarity and nonstationarity assumptions; and $3)$ the introduction of a unit root test for a general integrated of order one $(I(1))$ functional process, as an application of the functional record.
+The main contributions presented in this paper are: $1)$ the establishment of a generalized definition of upper and lower record for functional time series; $2)$ the study of the growth rate of the number of functional records over time, under stationarity and nonstationarity assumptions; and $3)$ the introduction of a unit root test for a general integrated of order one $(I(1))$ functional process, as an application of the functional record.
+The contributions $2)$ and $3)$ provides tools for visualization and exploratory data analysis.